Thomas Nord

-Thomas Nord (born 19 October 1957 in Berlin) is a German politician (DIE LINKE) and Member of the German Federal Parliament.
+Thomas Nord (born 19 October 1957) is a German politician (Die Linke) and Member of the German Federal Parliament.

-From 2005 to 2012 he was Chairman of DIE LINKE in Brandenburg (Partei des Demokratischen Sozialismus PDS prior to 2007).
+From 2005 to 2012 he was Chairman of Die Linke in Brandenburg (Partei des Demokratischen Sozialismus PDS prior to 2007).
 Nord has been a Member of the Federal German Parliament since 2009, a member of the party Executive since 2012 and Federal Treasurer since May 2014.
 Nord was an Informant of the Stasi.

 Life

 Thomas Nord grew up in East Berlin and, after High School, completed an apprenticeship as a machinery and plant fitter.
 Between 1976 and 1980 he served in the People’s Navy of the GDR as a Sergeant.
 He then spent four years as a youth club leader in Berlin Prenzlauer Berg and studied Cultural Studies at the College Martin Andersen Nexo.
 From 1984, Nord worked full-time at the Free German Youth (FDJ) as Secretary for Culture and Sport, and later as second secretary of the FDJ district headquarters in Berlin Prenzlauer Berg.

 After the events of 1989, Thomas Nord became district chairman of the PDS in Prenzlauer Berg and in 1991 country managing director of the party in Berlin.
 The following year he ended his full-time employment with the PDS and became a clerk in a printing company.
 He was an honorary deputy chairman of the Berlin PDS in 1993.
 He organized the 1994 election of Stefan Heym, on whose staff he served from 1995.
 After Heym's left parliament Nord was an employee of the PDS parliamentary group.
 From 1999 to 2002 he worked for member of the Bundestag Wolfgang Gehrcke.
 After the electoral defeat of the PDS in 2002 he was Manager of the PDS in Brandenburg and Chairman since 2005.
 In 2009 he ran for the German Bundestag in constituency 63, which he won with 32.3% of the vote.
 In the federal elections in 2013 Nord lost his direct mandate but was elected on the regional list Brandenburg in the 18th Bundestag.